August 31st

 Commentary:

-Let's celebrate Sanskrit and make an effort to drink at least an ounce from the mighty ocean that this wonderful language is!
+Let us celebrate Sanskrit and make an effort to partake, even if just a little, from the vast ocean of knowledge that this magnificent language offers.

 pada vigrahaH: